Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Monitoring_CFTUTIL_intro/DISPLAY_command.md

 - Every tag &lt;tag> must be closed &lt;/tag>
 - Using a tag in the format &lt;tag/> is accepted but not recommended and should be empty

-For more information, refer to an XML standards reference such as <http://www.w3.org/TR/REC- xml/>.
-Additionally, you can reference the sample template delivered with your Transfer CFT, which is located in the OS- specific distribution package:
+For more information, refer to an XML standards reference such as <http://www.w3.org/TR/REC-xml/>.
+Additionally, you can reference the sample template delivered with your Transfer CFT, which is located in the OS-specific distribution package:

 - UNIX, Windows: DSPCNF.XML in runtime/conf
 - z/OS (MVS): distlib.XMLLIB(DSPCNF) and instance.XMLLIB(DSPCNF)